benjyms/sqlalchemy-challenge/README.md

 2. Database connection was created and reflected including tables.
 3. References to each table were saved.
 4. A sesion was started.
+5. Provided welcome text and guidance text on how to access routes.
-5. The initial route was created to welcome the viewer and show all available routes.
+6. The initial route was created to welcome the viewer and show all available routes.
-6. The station route was created next with a dictionary created and the results displayed using jsonify.
+7. The station route was created next with a dictionary created and the results displayed using jsonify.
-7. The precipation route was created next with a dictionary create and the results displayed using jsonify.
+8. The precipation route was created next with a dictionary create and the results displayed using jsonify.
-8. The tobs route was create next with a dictionary cretaed and the results displayed using jsonfiy.
+9. The tobs route was create next with a dictionary cretaed and the results displayed using jsonfiy.
-9. The start date route was created leveraging numerous suggestion from others online, including using simplejosn.
+10. The start date route was created leveraging numerous suggestion from others online, including using simplejosn.
-10. The start date/end dates route was created leveraging numerous suggestion from others online, including using simplejosn.
+11. The start date/end dates route was created leveraging numerous suggestion from others online, including using simplejosn.